Biophysical-Engineering-Group/pyFuRNAce/docs/source/limitations.rst

 - **Optimization failure of structures containing repeated fixed sequences.**
   If there are more than four copies of a fixed sequence in a structure, Revolvr optimization will often get stuck during sequence-symmetry minimization.
 This is because the fixed sequence plus one base will fail the test for repeated sequences.

   **Solution:** By extending the fixed sequences by unequal amounts of random sequence, repeats of the exact same sequence in the optimization region can be avoided.

 - **No multimeric structures.**
   Revolvr can only perform optimization of one strand at a time.

   **Solution:** Optimization of multi-strand assemblies needs to be done in multiple steps.
 The user can also replace external KLs with continuous duplexes and optimize the combined structure, replacing the continuous duplex with separate KLs after optimization.

 - **Timeout during optimization of large structures.**
   Revolvr can be very slow at optimizing large structures, and due to server constraints the pyFuRNAce webserver has a timeout of 2 hours.

   **Solution:** When running the optimisation through Python scripts, the Revolvr timeout can be set to an arbitrary value.
 For the 2.5 kb structure shown in Figure 5, we used a 24-hour timeout (see Supplementary Note S5).
 Designs with particular constraints (e.g. short stems, such as dovetails or long unpaired regions) are typically hard to design, and Revolvr might fail repeatedly.
 PyFuRNAce also provides a function to run multiple instances of Revolvr in parallel, called ``parallel_road``, which can speed up the optimisation, but requires multiple compute cores.
-Optimisation through Python scripts can also be run on a high-performance computer cluster, even though the parallelism is shared exclusively on one node.
+Optimisation through Python scripts can also be run on a high-performance computing cluster, even though the parallelism is shared exclusively on one node.

 - **Lack of fine control over KL energies.**
   As RNA structures grow in size and complexity, the number of KL needed to fold the complete structure naturally also increases.
 By specifying the interaction energy of each KL pair, RNA designers could gain some control over the folding pathway and assembly order of multimeric structures, enabling larger, more complex structures.

   **Solution:** Users can identify orthogonal KLs with the target energies ahead of time and manually insert the desired sequences.
 The KL sequence can be inserted when the motif is added or edited later in the ``Edit`` tab.
 We frequently use Table S4 from Geary *et al.* 2021 :cite:`geary2021rna`, which lists KL energies, for this purpose.

 We are investigating novel sequence optimization strategies which overcome these limitations.
 PyFuRNAce is written with this eventuality in mind, and the sequence optimization algorithm is something which can be integrated later with a list of available algorithms.